Hot or cold after back pain? (physiotherapy response)

 On the other hand, we realized that inflammation was not only useful, but necessary for healing optimal tissue.
 This is also the reason why many doctors prescribe less and less NSAIDs or infiltration.

-Now the inflammation is often associated with pain through its various mediators.
-This (temporary) tissue sensitization sometimes prevents us from moving, sleeping, or going about our business.
+Now the inflammation is often associated with pain and edema via its various mediators.
+This (temporary) sensitization of the tissues sometimes prevents us from moving, sleeping, or going about our business.

 For this reason, it is sometimes useful to minimize inflammation to allow the body to benefit from the other modalities necessary for a good healing of the back (physical activity, sleep, favorable mood, etc.).

-It is with this in mind that the cold can reduce inflammation following lumbago (in addition to other therapeutic effects), thus helping to relieve your symptoms in the lower back.
+It is with this in mind that cold helps reduce inflammation following an acute episode (in addition to other therapeutic effects), thus helping to relieve your symptoms in the lower back.

 Heat is often recommended to relieve lumbago (and other muscle pain).
-It is also the number one reflex of people as soon as they feel pain in their back.
+It’s actually people’s number one reflex as soon as they feel pain in their back.
 Here are the therapeutic effects targeted by the application of heat:

 Hypothetical heat mechanism: